 - Attempting to collect a debt larger than you owe

 What damages can I collect if the debt collector uses prohibited tactics?

 If a creditor violates the Fair Debt Collection Practices Act, the consumer is entitled to:

 - Actual damages you suffered from the illegal practices, such as wage loss

 - Attorney fees

-The Frankfort Law Firm offers a free initial consultation to discuss your case.
+The Frankfort Law Firm offers a for initial consultation to discuss your case.
 We offer contingency fee representation, meaning we charge no fees up front and recover our costs from your creditor.
 In some cases, we are able to resolve the underlying debt without filing bankruptcy.